 The program includes professional workshops combining individual consultancies on script-writing, producing, and plenary sessions intended to provide insight into the international film market.
 The Fund’s objective is to support emerging filmmakers during the development process and to assist them in honing their professional skills.

 The candidates presented their projects during a pitch session in front of a jury comprised of international film experts.

-The Myanmar Script Fund works in close collaboration with Open Doors, a program managed by the Festival del film Locarno (Switzerland), the Yangon Film School (Myanmar) & FAMU International (Czech Republic).
-It is supported by Open Doors/Festival del Film Locarno and Forever Group (Myanmar).
+The Myanmar Script Fund works in close collaboration with Open Doors, a program managed by the Festival Locarno (Switzerland), FAMU International (Czech Republic), Yangon Film School (Myanmar) & Pen Myanmar (Myanmar).
+It is supported by Forever Group (Myanmar) & Institut français (France).